 Acorn abundance also has a significant impact on fall harvest rates.
 In years with abundant acorns, wild turkey home ranges are small, which makes them harder for hunters to find.
-As a result, harvest rates decline.
+They also tend to spend more time in the woods foraging rather than in open habitats where they would be susceptible to harvest.
+As a result, harvest rates often decline when mast is abundant.
 On the other hand, during years of acorn scarcity turkeys must range further to find food and this typically helps hunters find and harvest more birds.

-Norman went on to say that “despite efforts to promote interest in fall turkey hunting, the long-term decline of fall turkey hunters and turkey hunting effort may be having the biggest influence on the relatively low fall kill.
-Other states have seen similar decreases in fall turkey hunting interest by sportsmen.”
-One of the goals of the DGIF Wild Turkey Management Plan is to reverse the general decline in fall turkey hunting interest.
+The decline in fall turkey hunting participation has been an ongoing issue for Virginia and many other eastern states.
+One of the goals of the DWR Wild Turkey Management Plan is to reverse the general decline in fall turkey hunting interest.
 The October youth and apprentice fall turkey hunting weekend and the late January fall season were designed to encourage interest in fall turkey hunting.
-Additional surveys of hunters will be necessary to fully understand how these opportunities may have enhanced participation in fall turkey hunting.

 |Season/Method||Number Harvested||% Total Harvest|